Relaxed restrictions across US will have a dire impact on coronavirus death toll, experts warn

-Public spaces were filled with visitors over the weekend as some states began loosening lockdown measures and experts now warn the premature reopening could drive up the country's coronavirus death toll -- by nearly double, according to one prediction.
+Public spaces were filled with visitors over the weekend as some states began loosening lockdown measures, and experts now warn the easing could drive up the country's coronavirus death toll -- by nearly double, according to one prediction.

 In the past two weeks, governors across the country introduced plans for phased reopenings amid mounting pressure from residents and businesses who are fearful of devastating economic impacts of lockdowns.

-At least 42 states will be partially reopened through May 10, including California -- the first state to implement a sweeping stay-at-home order -- where some stores will be allowed to reopen this week.
+At least 42 states will have eased restrictions by this coming Sunday, ranging from simply opening state parks to allowing some businesses to restart.
+This includes California -- the first state to implement a sweeping stay-at-home order -- where some stores will be allowed to reopen this week.

-A model from the Institute for Health Metrics and Evaluation at the University of Washington is now predicting the US could see 134,475 deaths by early August --- a massive spike since its previous prediction of 74,000 deaths just last week.
+The US could now see 134,475 deaths by early August -- nearly double the prediction just last week of 74,000 deaths by a model from the University of Washington's Institute for Health Metrics and Evaluation.

-A separate model from the Trump administration is also projecting that cases and deaths will rise in the next weeks, with the death toll reaching 3,000 daily victims by June 1, according to an internal document obtained by The New York Times.
+An internal Trump administration document obtained by The New York Times also projected that cases and deaths will rise in the next weeks, with the death toll reaching 3,000 daily victims by June 1.

 So far, the US has recorded more than 1,180,600 infections and at least 68,934 deaths.
 Over the weekend, parks in New York City and Atlanta drew crowds as residents began venturing out of their homes.
 In the city of Miami Beach, more than 7,300 warnings were issued to people who weren't wearing face covers, while more than 470 warnings were given to those who failed to practice social distancing.

-Forgetting about social distancing measures too quickly can result in a rebound, Fauci says.
-And that's highly likely with a virus that he says can spread "like wildfire."
+Discarding social distancing measures too quickly can result in a rebound of cases, Fauci said.
+And a rebound is highly likely with a virus that can spread 'like wildfire.'

 The answers to your coronavirus questions